ncosoroltra/Copilot-Template-OKR-Productivity/README.md

 - Click on Close & Apply.

 By following these steps, you can keep your PowerBI report up-to-date with sentiment analysis results.

+For more detailed information and step-by-step instructions, please refer to the attached Readme file in PDF